NocahOrg/NocahOrg.github.io/Micah/MicahProjectsEntry.md

 	- create a sand sim that fits in the boot sector
 - create a game on MIDOS *
 	- the game under MSP430 might be made on MIDOS, currently not sure
-- mess around with the MSP430*
+- mess around with the MSP430
 	- create a game that is a rougelike, but every time you get damaged you get shocked (your tolerance in your health)
+- create submarine that can be remotley controlled that also can withstand extreme pressure.
+Also have enough room for gopro to be in the cockpit *